Modernist Denmark / Sweden / Norway

 tours are walking, so make sure to bring convenient walking shoes.

-Tips to guides and drivers in Scandinavia are not required or expected.
+Tips in Scandinavia are not required or expected.
 Servers

 are paid well by the hour and tips in restaurants are voluntary.
 If you

-especially enjoyed the service provided, including a 5% tip would be considered generous.
+especially enjoyed the meal service provided, including a 5% tip would be considered generous.

 Language: Most Scandinavians speak perfect English and you won't have any language barrier.